brainsmoke/desklamp/README.md

 # desk lamp

-An attempt of trying to build something, mostly from materials I already had on hand.
+An attempt to try to build something, mostly from materials I already had on hand.

 White LED lamp made with aluminium PCBs